Image via Pexels

 Take breaks.

 We’ve mentioned the toll that caregiving can take on your body, mind, and soul.
-No matter how strong you are, you are going to need breaks to consistently provide good care for your loved one.
+No matter how strong you are, you are going to need breaks to provide good care for your loved one consistently.
 If possible, arrange for others to step in occasionally.
-Look to family members and friends that you can rely on.
+Look to family members and friends whom you can rely on.
 And during your breaks, do something relaxing, whether it’s taking walks in the park, going hiking, setting up a spa in your bathroom, or anything else that helps you unwind.

 Stay connected to friends and family.